oscar-franzen/Thinkpad_X1_Carbon_6th/README.md

 # Linux on the Thinkpad X1 Carbon 6th
 ## About this document
 In this document I'm collecting some of the configuration tweaks I did to setup Linux on my Thinkpad X1 Carbon 6th - mostly so that I can repeat them quickly in case I need to reinstall.
 The good news is that most things work out of the box after installing [Xubuntu](https://xubuntu.org/), but there are some exceptions.
-(In fact Xubuntu works better than regular Ubuntu on the TX1C6.)
+(In fact more things seem to work out of the box with Xubuntu compared with regular Ubuntu on the TX1C6.)
 Another excellent document which also works well for Xubuntu on the TX1C6 is the [Arch Linux guide](https://wiki.archlinux.org/index.php/Lenovo_ThinkPad_X1_Carbon_(Gen_6)).

 - <p.oscar.franzen@gmail.com>